balderdashy/sails-docs/concepts/Views/Layouts.md

 ### Notes

 > #### Why do layouts only work for EJS?
-> In Express 3, built-in support for layouts/partials was deprecated.
-Instead, developers are expected to rely on the view engines themselves to implement this features.
+> A couple of years ago, built-in support for layouts/partials was deprecated in Express.
+Instead, developers were expected to rely on the view engines themselves to implement this features.
 (See https://github.com/balderdashy/sails/issues/494 for more info on that.)
 >
-> Since adopting Express 3, Sails has chosen to support the legacy `layouts` feature for convenience, backwards compatibility with Express 2.x and Sails 0.8.x apps, and in particular, familiarity for new community members coming from other MVC frameworks.
+> Sails supports the legacy `layouts` feature for convenience, backwards compatibility with Express 2.x and Sails 0.8.x apps, and in particular, familiarity for new community members coming from other MVC frameworks.
 As a result, layouts have only been tested with the default view engine (ejs).
 >
 > If layouts aren&rsquo;t your thing, or (for now) if you&rsquo;re using a server-side view engine other than ejs, (e.g. Jade, handlebars, haml, dust) you&rsquo;ll want to set `layout:false` in [`sails.config.views`](http://sailsjs.org/documentation/reference/sails.config/sails.config.views.html), then rely on your view engine&rsquo;s custom layout/partial support.